Megan Hasse was born in Bermuda, grew up on a horse farm in northern Virginia, and now resides in New York City.

-Megan trained at Montclair State University where she received a BFA in Musical Theatre.
+Megan attended Montclair State University where she received a BFA in Musical Theatre.
 Favorite MSU credits include Company (April), Triumph of Love (Princess Leonide), West Side Story (Velma; "Somewhere" Soloist), and HAIR (Tribe; "Hare Krishna" Soloist).
+Megan is also an experienced cellist and has played professionally for several productions including Threepenny Opera; The Last Five Years, Hello, Dolly!, and Romeo and Juliet.

 Her brother, Dan Hasse, is a NYC-based director/teacher.
 You can view his work HERE.